-Scope of This External Review Draft
+Scope of This Guidance Document

-Event types: This document focuses on the preparation of demonstrations for wildfires that influence monitored O3 concentrations.
-This document does not specifically address demonstration components that may be necessary for showing prescribed fire impacts on O3 concentrations.
-However, many example technical analyses contained in the "clear causal relationship" section of this guidance document will also be appropriate for exceptional events demonstrations for prescribed fire impacts on O3 concentrations.
-The "human activity unlikely to recur" and "not reasonably controllable or preventable" elements require different approaches for prescribed fires than those included in this draft guidance document.
-The EPA is inviting comment on whether additional guidance to address prescribed fires is needed and, if so, whether this guidance should be included in this document or in a separate guidance document.
+Event types: This document focuses on the preparation of demonstrations for wildfires that cause monitored O3 exceedances or violations.
+This document does not specifically address demonstration components that may be necessary for showing prescribed fire impacts on O3 concentrations.5 However, many example technical analyses contained in the "clear causal relationship" section of this document may also be appropriate for exceptional events demonstrations for prescribed fires that cause O3 exceedances or violations.
+The "human activity unlikely to recur" and "not reasonably controllable or preventable" elements require different approaches for prescribed fires than those included in this guidance document because prescribed fires are "human activities" under the Exceptional Events Rule.
+This guidance describes the approach appropriate for wildfires, which are natural events.